okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * Perform a complete [OpenID Connect (OIDC)](/docs/concepts/oauth-openid/) flow
 * Integrate with [external Identity Providers](/docs/concepts/identity-providers/)

->**Note:** Some browsers have begun blocking third-party cookies by default, disrupting Okta functionality in certain flows.
+>**Note:** Some browsers block third-party cookies by default, which disrupts Okta functionality in certain flows.
 See [Mitigate the impact of third-party cookie deprecation](https://help.okta.com/okta_help.htm?type=oie&id=ext-third-party-cookies).

 This article teaches you how to upgrade the Sign-In Widget when it’s used in any of the following ways: